Ship It Lesson 3 of 27

 You followed Lesson 1.
 You built the trip planner.
 You pasted your API key right into the prompt, and Claude Code put it right into the code.
 Then in Lesson 2, you pushed everything to GitHub.

-Your API key is now on the internet.
+Your API key is now baked into your code.

 This is the most common and most expensive beginner mistake in software development.
 And the fix is surprisingly simple.